jwoehr/ublu/README.md

 Discuss Ublu in the [IBMiOSS Ublu form on Ryver] (https://ibmioss.ryver.com/index.html#forums/1057363).

-Here is the [signup page for the free IBMiOSS organization on Ryver that hosts the Ublu forum] (https://ibmioss.ryver.com/application/signup/members/9tJsXDG7_iSSi1Q).
+Here is the [signup page for the free Open Source Software on IBM i (IBMiOSS) organization on Ryver] (https://ibmioss.ryver.com/application/signup/members/9tJsXDG7_iSSi1Q) that hosts the Ublu forum.

 Jack Woehr 2016-09-19